dkriegner/micro-flakes/Detector/README.txt

 ABOUT
 This software, designed to automatically detect objects under a microscope, is a terminal application developed in Python.
 It was created by Jiri Zelenka for the Institute of Physics of the Czech Academy of Sciences.
-The software is optimized for MS Windows.
+The software is optimized for Python 3.11.4 in MS Windows.

 INSTALLATION
 To run this software, Python 3 and the following libraries are required: